-Nothing you can do could possible make your teen crack a smile.
+Nothing you can do could possibly make your teen crack a smile.
 Even if the situation is genuinely funny.
 The muscular effort it would take to smile is far too much to handle.

 Teens become, gourmet chefs, but only when there is no adult in the house.
-A gourmet meal consists of making an omelette, trying to flip it and realising they’re now making scrambled eggs.
+A gourmet meal consists of making an omelet, trying to flip it, and realising they’re now making scrambled eggs.

 Image is everything